LocationElst, The Netherlands

 ContractorBussman Bouw, Winterswijk

-From the architect.
+Text description provided by the architects.
 Firm but Fair

 The intersection of a planned green strip and an existing avenue provide an architectural opportunity for this a two-storey dwelling.
 The first floor appears to be cumbersome and heavy materialised: dark bricks with continuous seams result in an abstract rugged character.
 The second floor will be a wooden shaft: lighter in colour, weight and design.

 The cooking ilse is lit by a translucent plane.
 The kitchen appliciances are integrated in the adjacent wall.